Secured Business Loans

-Larger loan amounts - When compared with other types of business loans, lenders of secured business loans typically offer larger loan amounts.
+- Larger loan amounts - When compared with other types of business loans, lenders of secured business loans typically offer larger loan amounts.
 The amount available to borrow is usually determined by the value of the collateral used as security against your loan.
 In some cases, it is possible to borrow up to 100% of the value of the asset.

-Longer repayment terms - Managing the loan is made easier, as repayment terms tend to be lengthy.
+- Longer repayment terms - Managing the loan is made easier, as repayment terms tend to be lengthy.
 Business owners are therefore able to concentrate on growing their businesses whilst budgeting effectively over a long period of time.

-Lower interest rates - Secured business loans often have a significantly lower APR (annual percentage rate) than unsecured business loans, as offering business or personal asset security minimises the risk for the lender.
+- Lower interest rates - Secured business loans often have a significantly lower APR (annual percentage rate) than unsecured business loans, as offering a business or personal asset security minimises the risk for the lender.

-Bad credit ratings accepted - Although credit history and credit ratings still matter, businesses with poor credit history can still qualify for this type of finance as the asset will be used as security against the loan.
+- Bad credit ratings accepted - Although credit history and credit ratings still matter, businesses with poor credit history can still qualify for this type of finance as the asset will be used as security against the loan.

 Yes.
 Whatever asset you choose to secure against will be at risk and you may lose it if you fail to meet the repayment agreement set out by the lender.
 The lender will gain possession of the asset to cover the cost of the outstanding debt.

 To qualify, you must operate a UK registered business that has been trading for at least 3 months.
-Should you have poor credit history, you may also be required to demonstrate a sustained period of growth.
+Should you have a poor credit history, you may also be required to demonstrate a sustained period of growth.

 Unlike many high street banks, our alternative finance providers will not require comprehensive business plans to process your application for a secured business loan.

 If you operate a limited company or a limited liability partnership, you may be required to provide a personal guarantee alongside a company asset as security for your secured business loan.
-Even if your business doesn’t own any assets, you could still obtain funding with just a personal guarantee as security.
+Even if your business does not own any assets, you could still obtain funding with just a personal guarantee as security.

-If the directors or shareholders hold a certain shareholding percent, they may also be required to provide a personal guarantee.
-Residential property or high value personal possessions are considered to be suitable personal assets.
+If the directors or shareholders hold a certain shareholding per cent, they may also be required to provide a personal guarantee.
+Residential property or high-value personal possessions are considered to be suitable personal assets.

 A legal charge gives the lender the power of sale if repayments are not maintained.
 However, if consent is required from an existing lender, such as a mortgage provider, registering a legal charge can take time and the funds may not be made available for some weeks.

-The lender will not gain power of sale over the property but it does provide enough security for them to approve your loan.
+The lender will not gain the power of sale over the property but it does provide enough security for them to approve your loan.
 With an equitable charge, funds are made available within hours of approval.

 Should you lack the assets to qualify for a secured business loan or you do not wish to use your property as security against a loan, an unsecured business loan could offer a better solution for your needs.
 Alternatively, our wide range of other business finance options could provide the right funding solution for your business.